microns-ariadne/ariadne-nda/specs/integration-testing.md

 	- integration-testing/2017-03-31/function_raw
 		- /n/coxfs01/thejohnhoffer/data/ASCII.png

-4a.
-Boss collection/experiment/channel for structural neuron information (automated)
+4. Boss collection/experiment/channel for structural neuron information (automated)
-	- integration-testing/2017-03-31/neuron_seg
+	- a) integration-testing/2017-03-31/neuron_seg
 		- /n/coxfs01/leek/results/ECS_aff_test_images/neuroproof.h5
-4b.
-Can IARPA assume that all labels in this channel are neurons for evaluation purposes?
+	- b) Can IARPA assume that all labels in this channel are neurons for evaluation purposes?
 		- all with overlapping synapses in integration-testing/2017-03-31/synapse_seg

-5a.
-Boss collection/experiment/channel for structural synapse information (automated)
+5. Boss collection/experiment/channel for structural synapse information (automated)
-	- integration-testing/2017-03-31/synapse_seg
+	- a) integration-testing/2017-03-31/synapse_seg
 		- /n/coxfs01/leek/results/ECS_aff_test_images/synapse-segmentation.h5
-5b.
-Can IARPA assume that all labels in this channel are synapses for evaluation purposes?
+	- b) Can IARPA assume that all labels in this channel are synapses for evaluation purposes?
 		- yes, all but id==0

 6. Boss collection/experiment/channel for the functional neuron information containing neuron cell body segmentation or ROIs.
 	- integration-testing/2017-03-31/function_neuron